 Is methyl B12 really so effective?

-In fact, so much that Japan uses it almost exclusively to treat B12 deficiency.
-Of all vitamin B12 forms, the science on methyl B12 is the most breathtaking:
+In fact, it is so effective that Japan uses it almost exclusively to treat B12 deficiency.
+Of all vitamin B12 forms, the science on methyl B12 is the most astounding:

 It may dramatically improve recovery for facial nerve function in Bell’s palsy patients.
 In high doses, it may promote neuronal function, nerve regeneration, and even protect cortical neurons against neurotoxicity.
 In diabetic neuropathy, it may improve burning sensations, numbness, loss of sensation, muscle cramps, reflexes, lower motor neuron weakness, and sensitivity to pain.
 If you combine the methyl B12 with ginkgo biloba, or L-methylfolate and pyridoxal 5′-phosphate, improvements may be even better.

-When hemolytic hyperchromic anemia and impairment of hematopoiesis in the bone marrow were induced in rabbits, a decrease in methylcobalamin in the blood serum was observed.
-Methyl B12 administration completely normalized some hematopoiesis and blood patterns, improved the ratio between the B12 forms, and completely regenerated total B12 content.
+One study induced hemolytic hyperchromic anemia and impairment of hematopoiesis in the bone marrow of rabbits, and a decrease in blood-serum methylcobalamin was observed.
+Methyl B12 administration then fully normalized some hematopoiesis and blood patterns, improved the ratio between the B12 forms, and completely regenerated total B12 content.
 Adenosyl B12, the other active form, showed a much lower effect.

 Chronic administration of methyl B12 was shown to protect cultured retinal neurons against N-methyl-D-aspartate-receptor-mediated glutamate neurotoxicity.
 It may also improve deteriorated accommodation following visual work.
 Methyl B12 produces improvements in several components of heart rate variability, suggesting a balancing effect on the sympathetic and parasympathetic nervous systems.